 Parish Council Meeting

-The next meeting of Carham Parish Council will be on Tuesday 14 March 2023 at 6.30 pm in St Cuthbert’s Church, Carham.
-You can find the agenda for this meeting and minutes of previous meetings on our Meetings page.
+The next meeting of the Parish Council will be on Monday 10 November 2025 at 6.30 pm in St Cuthbert’s Church, Carham.
+You can find the agenda and minutes of previous meetings on our Meetings page.

 Parish Council Meeting